danielegiulianini/danielegiulianini/README.md

 - 🚀swingio: a reusable and lightweight library that provides an access point to the swing APIs in scala with a monadic taste, leveraging IO monad, in a purely functional fashion.

 #### Contact Me
-I a appreciate connecting with professionals in the tech industry.
+I appreciate connecting with professionals in the tech industry.
 You can reach out to me via [LinkedIn](https://www.linkedin.com/in/daniele-giulianini-79a34626b/).